sholloway/minimal-utam/README.md

 ---

-This repo is an example of how to leveraging the Salesforce UI Test Automation Model (UTAM).
+This repo is an example of how to leverage the Salesforce UI Test Automation Model (UTAM).

 ## Disclaimers